timoh6/GenPhrase/README.markdown

 Requirements
 ------------

-GenPhrase requires PHP version 5.3 or greater. mbstring extension must be available if words are modified (e.g. capitalized).
+GenPhrase requires PHP version 5.3 or greater with BC Math (--enable-bcmath). mbstring extension must be available if words are modified (e.g. capitalized).

 Passphrase generation with GenPhrase